ucdavis/software-catalog/README.md

 You can set up authentication providers such as Microsoft Entra ID and UC Davis CAS.
 Make sure to configure the environment variables in your `.env` file.

+The login page `src/app/(public)/login/page.tsx` is used for the sign-in process.
+You can customize this page as needed or make it auto login if you want.

+Any page under `src/app/(protected)` will require authentication to access.

+Roles are up to you but if you want to add them to the session take a look at [the AuthJS documentation](https://authjs.dev/guides/role-based-access-control).

 ### Entra ID Setup

 - create a new app registration in entra